OrangeKami/Chen_Zhang_T2A2/README.md

   * message belongs to user

-Watchlist are included in Listing model but not in the table Use sessions to store watchlist
+Watchlist are included in Listing model but not in the table Use sessions to store watchlist, session can be stored by cookies or active record(locally).
 * watchlist
   * watchlist belongs to User
   * watchlist has many listings